 Can you tell us about your current projects?

 JO: My overall project is to become a self-generating empire a la Tyler Perry, Tina Fey, Mindy Kaling, Cristela Alonzo, etc. Artists who have created for themselves.
 So everything I do is directed towards that overall project.
-For example, I have a 5-season TV series that I developed in PDP that I am getting ready to start pitching again in 2017.
+For example, I have a 5-season TV series that I developed in PDP in 2017 that I am getting ready to start pitching again.
 I have written a new half-hour pilot and have outlined another half-hour pilot.
 I also wrote a feature film script that I want to pitch to James Franco and another feature film script that I want to submit to various screenwriting competitions.
 I also have a successful, internationally-recognized, weekly blog, Chasing The George, which chronicles my journey as a Hollywood professional.

 You are working across multiple disciplines as an actor, producer, writer, and creator.
 How do you navigate wearing multiple hats?

 JO: I navigate multiple hats by creating a clear weekly schedule and working in gradients.
 By having a schedule, I am able to allot time to certain projects and I am clear about what I want to accomplish during those time slots for each project.
 And in terms of working in gradients, I have the opportunity to move different projects forward in a doable, structured way.
 It’s a sane approach where I realize I don’t have to build Rome in one day.
-Front-loading my work and not waiting to the last minute to get things done is also a great way for me to navigate the different hats I wear.
+Front-loading my work and not waiting until the last minute to get things done is also a great way for me to navigate the different hats I wear.

 What effect has the RLS community had on you?